Thursday, January 31, 2019

 The thought of food made my mouth water.
 I had not eaten in 24 hours since that cheese and bread sandwich at the Oakland County jail before I was released.
 Being ravenous made the few moments before the breakfast cart showed seem like an eternity.
 I was extremely disappointed when on the heels of the chow cart, a guard came in and hollered my name.
 "Okay Mack-Rum, you're up first."

-So without any food and a stomach full of alcohol induced bile, I was led in handcuffs to the courthouse which was conveniently located in the same building as the jail.
+So without any food and a stomach full of alcohol infused bile, I was led in handcuffs to the courthouse which was conveniently located in the same building as the jail.
 The pain in my head and the churning building in my stomach created a beautiful moment of projectile vomit that I was able to divert from hitting the nice cop who escorted me.
 It hit the wall on the stairs and we continued up.
 I remember so well the look of disgust on his face.

 Once in the court room, my handcuffs were taken off and I was told to stand up.
 The stern looking elderly gentleman behind the bench looked down at me.
-I remember well not being comfortable under his gaze.
+I remember not being comfortable under his gaze.
 "Mr. Mack-Rum, before we get started, I want to say that you will enter a plea of guilty to drunk and disorderly, or you will be back downstairs immediately."

 I have always owned up when owning up was needed and I remember nodding my head.
 "Speak up Mr. Mack-Rum.
 Guilty or not guilty?"